Debugging, Profiling & Production Optimization

 }

-private handleMessage(workerId: string, data: any) {
+private handleMessage(workerId: string, data: unknown) {

 const meta = this.workers.get(workerId);